-It usually takes only minutes to install tires and wheels on your vehicle; but remember, they'll probably be on for at least 5,000 miles and will roll over a million times before it's time to rotate them.
+It usually takes only minutes to install tires and wheels on your vehicle; but remember, they'll probably be on for 3,000 miles or more and will roll over a million times before it's time to rotate them.
 To make those miles as pleasant as possible, you need to install your new Tire & Wheel Package correctly.

 Check Tire Positions

 If you selected directional tires and/or asymmetric tires, before installing them, match each tire and wheel to its final position on your vehicle.
 To prevent mistakes, actually set each wheel and tire around your vehicle just as race teams do for pit stops.

 Install New Pairs of Tires on the Rear Axle

 When tires are replaced in pairs, the new, deeper treaded tires should always be installed on the rear axle and the partially worn tires installed on the front.
 New tires installed on the rear axle help the driver more easily maintain control on wet roads because new, deeper treaded tires are more capable of resisting hydroplaning.

 "...match each tire and wheel to its final position on your vehicle.
 To prevent mistakes, actually set each wheel and tire around your vehicle just as race teams do for pit stops."